-The League of American Bicycles announced the latest round of Bicycle Friendly Communities and the City of Decatur has been named a Bronze Level BFC!
+The League of American Bicycles has named the City of Decatur a Bronze Level BFC!
 Decatur continues to make infrastructure and programming improvements to increase the safety as well as the prevalence of bicycling.
 With the addition of bike lanes and sharrows, bike valet parking at major events, bike safety training and more, the city has seen a large increase in the number of cyclists over the past years.

 To learn more about the Bicycle Friendly Community program, visit www.bikeleague.org/community.